ItsStillRyan/Project-Andromeda-React/README.md

 ### _Opening Statement & Summary_
 This assignment has required us, the programmers, to create an interactive website using a MERN(MongoDB, Express, React, Node) stack.
 Demonstrating my proficiency with the technologies.

-This project that I've created, within the set requirements, is essentially a a website forum for Astrophotographers, to share what they have found, get involved in discussions with each other and share their personal knowledge on things they have learned during the process.

-In talking about Space and its current age of technological advancements, its most recent success with Perseverance, the rover on Mars, and along with that, the constant successes with spaceX’s falcon 9 flights.

-As more of these are coming on to the front page of social media, the general topic and interest has been gaining a lot of traction.
-One of the avenues is Astrophotography.
-Capturing images of space bodies millions of lightyears away from where we are standing.
-I wanted to create a portal that holds this avenue and give a collaboration space for amateurs and veteran astrophotographers alike.
-So this is what the basis of my project is about.

 ___
 ### _Personal goals and expected user goals_